-Google AdSense is when you place Ads on your website, and when a visitor from your website clicks on an ads, Google pays you certain amount of what the advertiser pays them.
+Google AdSense is when you place Ads on your website, and when a visitor from your website clicks on ads, Google pays you a certain amount of what the advertiser pays them.

 For information, I am showing you my AdSense account.
 Don’t think that my estimated earnings are very low.
-Confirm yourself that you can earn by displaying ads on your website or blog.
-Screenshot below is from a very first day when my blog was eligible to earn from a Google AdSense.
+Confirm that you can earn by displaying ads on your website or blog.
+The screenshot below is from the very first day when my blog was eligible to earn from a Google AdSense.

 Different ways for measuring the performance in Google AdSense:

 This paid every time when somebody clicks an ad on your page.
 But you can’t click your own ads-Google will see this, and shut you down.
 The advertisers set the price for these ads, and they can vary greatly.
 Here, ads may generate a little amount despite an advertiser spending a lot on a per-click basis.

 This depends on how many people have visited your site compared to how many of them actually clicked on an ad.
 In this case, getting more traffic to your site really makes a difference.

 3. Revenue per 1000 impressions (RPM)